rerun-io/rerun/docs/README.md

 ## Special syntax

-### Title and Navigation Order
+### Frontmatter

-The display titles navigation order of documentation sections are managed by the Metadata at the top of the Markdown
+YAML frontmatter at the top of the Markdown file is used for metadata:
-file:

 ```
 ---
 title: Examples